uonai/Uonai/_posts/2018-05-28-archlinux.md

 - Writing
 ---
 ![Arch Linux](https://uonai.space/images/arch-linux.jpg){:class="img-responsive"}
 I bricked my Macbook Pro this weekend and took the opportunity to upgrade to a Windows 10 / Linux dual boot.
-I purchased a Lenovo T470 because it was rated well for both Linux and Mac and was built for buisiness-grade programming.
+I purchased a Lenovo T470 because it was rated well for both Linux and Windows and was built for buisiness-grade programming.

 Manjaro is the Arch Linux distro that I decided on [https://manjaro.github.io/](https://manjaro.github.io/).
 Arch Linux has a reputation for being difficult to configure and hard to maintain.
 However, Manjaro provides enough built-in functionality to make installation and maintenance less painful.
 I'll try to highlight my process for installing Arch Linux to make it easier for anyone looking to make the move.
 Note: I anticipate that everyone will have their own form of struggle, so be prepared to tinker.